You may want to read:

 He makes me lie down in green pastures.
 He leads me beside still waters.
 He restores my soul.
 He leads me in paths of righteousness for his name’s sake (Psalm 23:2-3).

-The pastor’s primary role is to lead, whether by caring for you individually or leading those who will be caring for you.
+A lead pastor’s primary role is to lead by caring for you individually or leading those who are caring for you.
 If the church has a lot of people, the pastor will equip others to care for you.
 These individuals will carry out his shepherding vision and direction for the church.
 Suppose he is a pastor of a smaller congregation.
 In that case, he may be doing the primary soul care for the congregation while identifying a few core people to come alongside himself to help in the shepherding responsibilities.
+Either way, the sheep who are part of the local church he leads should be receiving his world-class shepherding care.

 The Lord is my shepherd; I shall not want (Psalm 23:1).